 Current Conditions

 A statistical approach is needed to determine whether an organism’s response to test water demonstrates a statistically significant difference from the response to control water.
 The State Water Board has not established a policy or plan requiring a specific statistical approach for toxicity test data analyses.
 Selection of existing statistical approaches are at the discretion of the Regional Water Boards and vary on a permit-by-permit basis.
-Regional Boards use a variety of different approaches including the TST approach, traditional hypothesis testing approaches including NOEC, and the point estimate approach.
+Regional Water Boards use a variety of different approaches including the TST approach, traditional hypothesis testing approaches including NOEC, and the point estimate approach.
 The North Coast, Central Coast, Los Angeles, Colorado River and San Diego Regional Water Boards have required non-storm water NPDES dischargers to use the TST approach as permits are issued or renewed.

 The San Francisco Bay Regional Water Board requires non-storm water NPDES dischargers to use a point estimate approach.
 Other statistical approaches include the NOEC and a t-test in conjunction with a traditional hypothesis approach.

-The State Water Board’s Surface Water Ambient Monitoring Program (SWAMP) uses traditional hypothesis testing to analyze ambient surface water toxicity test data for numerous projects.
+The State Water Board’s SWAMP uses traditional hypothesis testing to analyze ambient surface water toxicity test data for numerous projects.

 However, SWAMP’s Stream Pollution Monitoring Trends program (SPoT), has been using the TST statistical approach for its trend reports since 2012.
 The Irrigated Lands Regulatory Program (ILRP), the Central Coast, Los Angeles, Central Valley, Colorado River, and San Diego Regional Water Boards include toxicity testing as a requirement of their respective ILRP Monitoring and Reporting Programs (MRP), but do not prescribe any specific statistical approach.